 * Listing information and monthly average rent obtained from Bright.MLS

-If interested in a similar home, contact Jeremy Walsh, Simply Referable Team
+If interested in a similar home, contact Chuck Blanton, RE/MAX Executive link to chuckblantonhomes.com

 If you have a home property in mind, Tower can help you get the facts before making a decision.
-Your answers to a few simple questions will help you find the “after-tax” net cost of owning a house versus renting a house.
+Use the Should You Rent or Buy? calculator to help you find the “after-tax” net cost of owning a house versus renting a house.

 Not a member of Tower Federal Credit Union yet?
 See if you are eligible to join!